 - Lower cost than pure merino

-Recommended blends for Nepal trekking:
+Recommended pieces for Nepal trekking:

 - Icebreaker 150 Merino (100% merino, lightweight, excellent odour resistance)